-Disabled guests can make use of the arrangement in the following cases:
+Guests can make use of the accessibility scheme in the following situations:

-- They have an European Disabled Parking Card
+- They have a European Disabled Parking Permit;

-* We do not request medical data or information about the nature of the disability.
+* We do not ask for medical details or information about the nature of the disability.

-We need a statement because we do not have the medical knowledge to determine whether or not a guest is able to use the regular queue at our rides.
+We require a statement as we do not have the medical knowledge to judge whether or not a guest is able to use the regular queue at our rides.
 We do not ask for specific medical information about the nature of the disability.
-The declaration should only state that the guest is not able to wait in the regular queue.
-The declaration may not be older than two years.
-It is possible to have your details entered into the system with us, so that you do not have to bring the doctor's certificate with you every time you visit.
+The statement should only state that the guest is unable to wait in the regular queue line.
+The certificate may not be more than two years old.
+It is possible to have your details entered into our system so that you do not have to carry the doctor's statement with you on every visit.